burianvlastimil/lightshot-print-screen-linux-handler/README.md

 - It does not download Lightshot for you.
 - It does not install Lightshot for you.
 - It does not launch Lightshot for you!
-This is very important.

 ## What the script actually does

-This script's sole purpose is to simulate (send) hotkey to Lightshot, be it Print, Control + Print, or anything else completely.
+This script's sole purpose is to simulate/send hotkey to Lightshot, be it Print, Control + Print, or anything else completely.

 ***